edg-l/homura/docs/design.md

 ### One linalg.generic per operation

-Each `Op::Add` becomes its own `linalg.generic`.
+Each op becomes its own `linalg.generic`.
 For `a + b + c`, that's two separate operations.
 MLIR's fusion passes can merge them later, but the compiler doesn't try to be clever — it emits the simplest correct IR and lets the MLIR pass pipeline optimize.

+Binary ops (Add, Sub, Mul, Div) use 3 affine maps, 2 `ins` operands, and a 3-arg body block.
+Unary ops (Neg, Relu) use 2 affine maps, 1 `ins` operand, and a 2-arg body block.
+The only difference between ops within each category is the arith operation inside the body.

 ## Source Layout